astronomer/docs/software/deploy-dags.md

 Your automated workflow must include the following two steps:

-1. Create a `.tgz` file that contains only the contents of your Astro project `dags` folder.
+1. Create a `.tgz` file that contains only the `dags` folder of your Astro project.
 This file should be accessible from the rest of your automated process.
 For example, you can do this using the following command:

     ```sh
     tar -czf dags.tgz dags